intel/gh-contrib-scraper-report-gen/README.md

    This will automatically configure pip to use the system's CA certificates.

 - 4th option: As a last resort (not secure), use `--no-verify-ssl`.

+## Notes

+### Known limitations

+- The tool does not automatically scrape all repositories a user has contributed to.
+You need to specify the repositories you want to scan.

+- Only commits made to the default branch of the specified repositories are fetched.

+- End date is not supported.
+The tool will fetch all commits made after the specified start date until the current date.